Ignacio-Antequera/Ignacio-Antequera/README.md

 # Hi there! 👋 I'm Ignacio Antequera Sanchez

 ## About Me
 I'm an international student-athlete on a journey to blend the worlds of mathematics and computer science.
-Currently pursuing a dual bachelor's degree in Mathematics and Computer Science, my passion lies in the realms of AI, machine learning, data engineering, and software development.
+Just graduated from college with a dual bachelor's degree in Mathematics and Computer Science, my passion lies in the realms of AI, machine learning, data engineering, and software development.

 ## 🚀 My Goals
 - 🌟 To innovate, create, and bring ideas to life through code.